hacksparrow/remote.js/README.md

 ## Background

-I set out to create a wireless data tranfer medium using acoustic frequencies, but faced some challenges because of which I paused worked on it, and instead created Remote.js out of the work done so far.
+I set out to create a wireless data transfer medium using acoustic frequencies, but faced some challenges because of which I paused worked on it, and instead created Remote.js out of the work done so far.

 The following are some interesting points from my experiment.